Tax Terms and Definitions

 Tax Relief Options

 The IRS will issue property liens, bank levies, wage garnishments, and more.
 Eventually, you can face criminal charges for non-payment.
 Don’t let your tax matters get this bad, we have several ways that we can approach your tax situation.
 At Tax Tiger, we offer relief from the IRS.
 There is no reason you should have to lose your home, your job, and your means of income because you owe taxes.
 The federal government claims that $80 billion in taxes goes unpaid each year by American taxpayers.
 This is why the IRS is so aggressive in collecting what is owed.
 Taxes owed is a very real issue for many Americans, and the repercussions for not paying your taxes are serious as well.
 Our relief strategies will help you put your life back together and begin to salvage your credit and your future financial picture.

 At Tax Tiger, we will evaluate your situation in a free confidential consultation.
 Our experts are adept at evaluating each unique situation and proposing solutions for tax relief that are suited to your needs.
 The reduction in the amount you owe can really help make your tax burdens more realistic to pay back.
-We’ve settled cases for just a fraction of the original amount and will work relentlessly to give you relief from back taxes and the IRS.
+We’ve resolved cases for just a fraction of the original amount and will work relentlessly to give you relief from back taxes and the IRS.

 Failure to pay your taxes can result in limitations on your right to sell your property.
 The IRS can use tax liens to get you to pay your tax dues.
 Tax liens are recorded by the IRS with the county you live in.
 The recorded lien lets the public know that you owe taxes and so may not be able to sell your property.

 IRS tax liens generally last until you have paid the IRS the money you owe them.
 Technically, tax liens can only last for a certain period of time (called a statute of limitations).
 However, there are many ways around the statute of limitations, so that you usually cannot simply “wait out” tax liens.